 The soda parlor has seating for 40 to 50 people.
 Lynn Hostetler purchased the soda fountain decor in northern Indiana.
 It came out of a regular soda shop.
 Most fountains in drug stores were six to eight feet wide.
 This one is more than 12 feet wide.
 It had been in storage since 1969 when he had purchased it.
 The soda fountain is stainless steel with an oak front.
 An attractive oak back was made to match.”

-We came with a group of about 20 moms/kids, and the staff told us up front that it might take awhile for our food because all of the treats are made by hand.
-But the staff handled our kid chaos with grace and patience!
+All of the treats are made by hand, and the staff handled our kid chaos with grace and patience!

 Amazingly, we managed to leave without knocking any delicate, unique, old-fashioned pharmacy doodads off the shelves.